Stages of Enlightenment

 I will use Bill Harris's terminology, which is based on the teachings of an ancient Zen master named Tozan.
 Tozan described five stages, known as the Five Ranks of Tozan.
 The first two stages are pre-enlightenment.
 So we will begin with stage three - the Third Rank of Tozan.

-Several years of suffering in the Fourth Rank of Tozan was enough to convince me that there was more to enlightenment than blissing out in the Transcendent - although that was my preference at the time.
-I finally entered the Fifth Rank of Tozan after I started doing serious shadow work in 2014.
+Several years of suffering in the Fourth Rank was enough to convince me that there was more to enlightenment than blissing out in the Transcendent - although that was my preference at the time.
+Through many years of doing shadow work, I began my transition into the Fifth Rank.

 The Witness Perspective